 Recipe from Wellness Mama.

-So our secret weapon during our 14-day trip was 2-small bottles of Elderberry Syrup.
-I was worried that it wouldn’t keep well while we were on the road, but the raw honey in the recipe did a great job of preserving the syrup.
+So our secret weapon during our 14-day trip was 2 small bottles of Elderberry Syrup.
+I was worried it wouldn’t keep well while we were on the road, but the raw honey in the recipe did a great job of preserving the syrup.
 We made sure to pop the bottles into a refrigerator whenever we were able.

-When we felt off the weather (and that happened 4-5 times during that 2 weeks, where we would get sore throats) we would take generous gulps of the syrup.
+When we felt off the weather (and that happened 4-5 times during that 2 weeks – we’d get sore throats) we’d take generous gulps of the syrup.
 You cannot overdose on this stuff.
 If you want to prevent illness you can take 1/2-1 Tbsp per day.
 If flu does strike you can take 1 Tbsp every 2-3 hours until symptoms disappear.
 We just gulped the stuff.